 - If you apply a high enough voltage in the “wrong” direction, the diode will break down and let current pass in this direction too.

 Types of Diodes

-Signal and rectifier diodes are pretty much the same thing except that rectifier diodes are built to handle more power.
+Signal and rectifier diodes are pretty much the same things except that rectifier diodes are built to handle more power.

 Zener diodes are diodes that make use of the breakdown voltage when applying voltage the “wrong” way.
 They act as very stable voltage references.